 It will be interesting to see if researchers discover how aspirin works to protect people from cancer (if in fact it does) and whether this protection results from its ability to reduce inflammation, as has been speculated.
 There is evidence linking chronic inflammation to cancer development.
 It will also be interesting to discover why aspirin's action seems to depend on genetics.

-Aspirin May Help to Prevent Cancer
+Aspirin May Help to Fight Cancer

 NSAIDs (Nonsteroidal Anti-Inflammatory Drugs) are a group of chemicals that include aspirin and ibuprofen.
 Like aspirin, ibuprofen inhibits both COX-1 and COX-2.
 Acetaminophen (paracetamol) is not an NSAID.
 It's used to treat pain and fever, but unlike aspirin and ibuprofen, it only weakly inhibits the COX-2 enzyme and is not anti-inflammatory.
 Acetaminophen is believed to exert its effects by acting on the central nervous system.